So you’re interested in becoming a Habitat Homeowner?

 - 3. You must be willing to partner with Habitat for Humanity by contributing your time and effort.

-It is Habitat’s intent to assist low-income families in becoming homeowners.
-Because of this intent and the unique opportunity of 0% interest loans, we must be sure that we are serving those truly in need.
+It is Habitat’s intent to assist low-income families in becoming homeowners, we must be sure that we are serving those truly in need.
 At the time of application, your family income must fall within the income limits that are between 30% to 60% of Kootenai County median income based on U.S. Department of Housing and Urban Development (HUD) published guidelines and will be verified.